 Geography and size a lot of times are big determinants of whether someone is a direct competitor versus an indirect competitor.

 Non-Business Model Competition

-These could be a local newspaper a local business journal, a local association or chamber of commerce, or a software or hardware vendor that you could potentially be a channel partner for.
+These could be a local newspaper, a local business journal, a local association or chamber of commerce, or a software or hardware vendor with that you could potentially be a channel partner.
 It could be a competing product or something that you're already a channel partner for.